Dianne Tracey: Women in science

-Tracey areceived the 2021 Miriam Dell Award from the Association for Women in the Sciences (AWIS) for her advocacy for and mentoring of women working in science.
+Tracey received the 2021 Miriam Dell Award from the Association for Women in the Sciences (AWIS) for her advocacy for and mentoring of women working in science.
 Tracey began her career working for the New Zealand, Ministry of Agriculture and Fisheries (MAF) in the 1980s and she spent a lot of time at sea on research and commercial fishing vessels, often the only woman on board.
 She persevered in this male-dominated field and served as voyage leader and co-leader on a number of expeditions.
 She was a pioneer for women working in fisheries, and has worked to improve the attitudes to women on research vessels and to create a culturally safe environment on research ships, paving the way for the next generation of sea-going researchers and leaders.
 Tracey was also instrumental in helping to set up the (since closed) Greta Point Child Care Centre in the early 1990s for parents working at NIWA.